James H. Beatty

-James Helmick Beatty (May 8, 1836 – October 21, 1927) was a United States district judge of the United States District Court for the District of Idaho.
+James Helmick Beatty (May 8, 1836 – October 21, 1927) was a politician and jurist who served as United States district judge of the United States District Court for the District of Idaho.

 Education and career

 Born in Lancaster, Ohio, Beatty received an Artium Baccalaureus degree from Ohio Wesleyan University in 1858 and read law to enter the bar in 1862.
 He was superintendent of Jackson Public Schools in Jackson, Mississippi, from 1858 to 1861, and was in the United States Army during the American Civil War, serving as first lieutenant of the Fourth Iowa Battery from 1863 to 1865.
+Beatty married Mary J. Caldwell, of Hamilton, Ohio, on December 13, 1870.
+She would go on to be a suffragette, and, as president of the Boise Equal Suffrage Club, hosted the Idaho state suffrage convention at their residence in 1895.

 Following the war, Beatty was in private practice in Missouri at Lexington from 1865 to 1872, also serving as a register in bankruptcy during that time.
 He was an Assistant United States Attorney in Salt Lake City, Utah Territory, from 1872 to 1882.
-Beatty returned to private practice in the Idaho Territory from 1882 to 1889 at Hailey, and was a Senator in the territorial legislature from 1886 to 1888.
-In May 1889, Beatty was appointed Chief Justice of the territorial court until it was dissolved when Idaho was admitted to the Union on July 3, 1890.
+Beatty returned to private practice in the Idaho Territory from 1882 to 1889 at Hailey, and in 1886 was elected as a Republican to the Idaho Territorial Council, representing Alturas County.
+Beatty served as a delegate to the Idaho Constitutional Convention for Alturas County in 1889.
+On November 21, 1889, Beatty received a recess appointment from President Benjamin Harrison as Chief Justice of the Idaho Territorial Supreme Court.
+He was formally nominated by Harrison on December 16, 1889, and confirmed by the senate on January 16, 1890.
+Following Idaho's statehood, per the Idaho Constitution, he remained in office until the state's supreme court justices were elected in October 1890.

 Federal judicial service

 Beatty was nominated to the United States District Court for the District of Idaho on February 10, 1891, but the United States Senate never voted on his nomination, which expired with the sine die adjournment of the Senate on March 3, 1891.

-Beatty received a recess appointment from President Benjamin Harrison on March 7, 1891, to the United States District Court for the District of Idaho, to a new seat authorized by 26 Stat.
+Beatty received another recess appointment from President Harrison on March 7, 1891, to the United States District Court for the District of Idaho, to a new seat authorized by 26 Stat.
 215. He was nominated to the same position by President Harrison on December 10, 1891.
 He was confirmed by the United States Senate on February 4, 1892, and received his commission the same day.
 His service terminated on March 1, 1907, due to his retirement.